 This independence enables members to participate, engage, register and download when inspiration strikes them without the delay of requiring help from your staff.
 They see there is practical use to the membership site, and their independence frees up your staff from having to field endless support requests from members.

 Frequent checkpoints with new members in the first weeks and months is so important to make them feel cared for and send the message that you care about them.
 If you can track that their engagement is low, you’ll know they are at risk of not renewing.
 Ask how they are enjoying their member experience and if they need any additional help.
 Ask them for what interests them.
 Have a designated place on your website for members to submit their ideas and suggestions.

-Learn about our Member Portal Strategy Workshops and start your association on a clear path to growth!
+Join us for a member-engagement webinar to start your association on a clear path to growth!